Veetaha/veetaha.github.io/src/programming-language-definition.md

 ## Formal vs Natural Language

 What we've seen in the code example above is a *formal language* called Rust.
-You may wonder what the difference between a programming language and a human language like English is.
+We may wonder what the difference between a programming language and a human language like English is.
 That's a good question.

 First of all, we must understand that classic programming languages are text-based.
 I.e. all code that programmers write is just simple text, and all code editors are text editors as well.

 The main feature of programming language is that it is *formal*, which means that it is:
 - **Unambiguous** - each word of the language has a singular interpretation within the context where it is written.
 For example, the computer knows that `println!` instructs it to write to the console, and `"Hello world"` defines what should be printed.
-The rules of language's syntax, grammar, and semantics fully define what alphabet the language it uses, what punctuation, keywords, and other symbols are valid, and in what order.
+The rules of language's syntax, grammar, and semantics fully define what alphabet the language uses, what punctuation, keywords, and other symbols are valid, and in what order.
 From this follows the next feature.
 - **Strict** - the language disallows having grammar mistakes (e.g. a misspelled word or wrong punctuation).
-If we have any mistakes in your code, we'll see errors when running our program.
+If we have any mistakes in our code, we'll see errors when running our program.
 - **Little redundancy** - the language is very laconic.
 It doesn't have redundant constructions that are not necessary for understanding.
 For example, the word `fn` in the code snippet shown at the beginning stands for "function".
 The language designers decided to shorten it because it is a widely used keyword that we would like to spend less time typing.
-Other than that you wouldn't write `The fn main` in a programming language, because articles are usually considered to be a redundancy of a natural language, so we omit `a/an/the` in code to keep it succinct.
+Other than that we wouldn't write `The fn main` in a programming language, because articles are usually considered to be a redundancy of a natural language, so we omit `a/an/the` in code to keep it succinct.

 ## Purpose

 Programming languages are mostly used to write applications running on different platforms (servers, PC, Laptops, mobile phones, etc.).
 We are going to focus on desktop programs that run on Linux in this article.

-You already know what programs are capable of (web browser, file browser, games, torrent, etc).
+We already know what programs are capable of (web browser, file browser, games, torrent, etc).
 We can make the computer do almost anything we want as is our employee, but before we harness the full power we will begin with the basics.
-The basics may make you feel like a child playing in a sandbox, but this groundwork is of the highest importance to building the ground in any language.
+Knowing just he basics may make us feel like a child playing in a sandbox, but this groundwork is of the highest importance to building the ground in any language.

 ## General-Purpose Programming Language Structure

 ### Direction

 Classic programming languages are written in the usual direction just like natural languages.
-You should read them left-to-right and top-to-bottom.
+We should read them left-to-right and top-to-bottom.
 Regular programming languages like Rust, TypeScript, C/C++, C#, Java, Kotlin, Python, etc. share a similar structure.

 ### Comments